Kietpawpan/sheetToArray/README.md

 ## INSTRUCTION
 1. Copy the values from a data table (spreadSheet) and paste them into the textarea.
-2. Make sure the input values are in the right format.
+2. Make sure the input values are in the right format:
 > [!WARNING]
 > - On Row 1 are headers
 > - The next row are values.